 Search Directories

 There are a number of professional organizations that manage updated directories of hypnotists and hypnotherapists.
-Some of these include The National Guild of Hypnotists, HMI College of Hypnotherapy, and the American Society of Clinical Hypnosis.
+Some of these include:

 Sleep is an important part of a healthy life.
 Here are three ways you can support your good sleep habits through hypnosis at home: